Magne Rommetveit

 Magne Rommetveit (born 27 April 1956) is a Member of Parliament for the Norwegian Labour Party.
 Rommetveit is elected from Hordaland County.
 He was formerly Mayor (1992–2007) and Assistant City Administrator (2008–2009) of Stord Municipality.

-Magne Rommetveit grew up in the Time municipality in Jæren, where his father worked as a teacher.
+Magne Rommetveit grew up in Time Municipality in Jæren, where his father worked as a teacher.
 Rommetveit is also a teacher, and has a background in youth work.